-Consumer loans held for investment are measured using Level 3 inputs that are calculated using estimated discounted future cash flows from the evaluation of loan credit quality and performance history to determine expected prepayments and defaults on the portfolio, discounted with rates considered to reflect current market conditions.
+Commercial loans are measured using Level 3 inputs that are calculated using estimated discounted future cash flows from the evaluation of loan performance history to determine expected prepayments and defaults on the portfolio, discounted with rates considered to reflect current market conditions.
+The discount rate used to calculate the fair value of commercial loans is 9.34%.
+This is based on the Prime Rate (level 1) plus a spread seen in similar transactions (level 2).
+A 1% increase to the discount rate would reduce the fair value of commercial loans by \$.7 million.

 Loans held for sale are measured at the lower of cost or fair value, less costs to sell, using inputs that consist of quoted market prices for mortgage-backed securities or investor purchase commitments for similar types of loan commitments on hand from investors.
-The cost of loans held for sale was lower than the fair value as of April 1, 2023.
+The cost of loans held for sale was lower than the fair value as of March 29, 2025.